 Is PPC strategy difficult?

 If you are new to paid advertising, it can seem a very daunting task to get set up.
-There are lots of help articles online as well as training videos which you can refer to, however this can be a minefield in itself.
+There are lots of helpful articles online as well as training videos which you can refer to, however, this can be a minefield in itself.
 If you want more advice or guidance on getting started with your paid marketing campaigns get in touch with one of our specialists.